hc495/StaICC/README.md

 ### Demonstration Sampling

+The demonstration sampling is controled by `experimentor.demonstration_sampler`, which is a `list[list[int]]` shaped object.
+Each element in the `experimentor.demonstration_sampler` is a list of indices of the demonstrations sequence assigned for the corresponding test sample.

 #### Various Demonstration Numbers

 You are recommended to define the demonstration number in the initialization of the sub-benchmark.
 The default value is 4, and you can set the `k` parameter in the instantiation of the sub-benchmark.